-Chapter 17: Reports and Records
+Chapter 13: Reports and Records

-RescueLogic automatically collects second-by-second, minute-by-minute data of alarms and events, exactly as they occur.
+RescueLogic automatically compiles second-by-second, minute-by-minute reports of alarms and events, exactly as they occur.
 With RescueLogic reports and records, you can reconstruct emergency events after the fact - both to verify that the proper steps were taken, and to improve future responses.
-You can print and distribute reports with a single click, and you can modify them to highlight any information you think is especially important.
+You can print and distribute reports with a few clicks, and you can export them as spreadsheets to sort and highlight any information you think is especially important.